symbol/symbol-docs/source/guides/exchanges/exchange-integration.rst

 A bit of context is required here.
 Transactions are not allowed to remain unconfirmed in the network forever, as this would pose a significant strain on the network's resources.
 Instead, **all transactions have a deadline**, and are automatically disposed of when the deadline arrives.

-Users are free to use any deadline they want for their transactions, between now and 24h into the future.
+Users are free to use any deadline they want for their transactions, between now and 6h into the future (48h for :ref:`aggregate-bonded` transactions).

 Transactions which are about to expire are delicate because, even if they get confirmed and are added to the blockchain, **a rollback could send them back to the unconfirmed state** and their deadline could expire before they are confirmed again.